William L. Passmore

 During his career he conditioned horses for prominent owners such as John Sanford, Deborah Rood, Morris Dixon and Bayard Sharp.
 As a trainer, among his important flat racing wins was the 1948 Monmouth Handicap.
 In 1952 he trained the colt Hannibal for Sharp with whom he finished eighth in the Kentucky Derby.

-Passmore retired in 1963 and was inducted into the Delaware Sports Museum and Hall of Fame in 1992.
+Passmore retired in 1963.
+He was inducted into the Delaware Sports Museum and Hall of Fame in 1992.
 He died in 2002 at age 92 near Seaford, Delaware.
 His son, William J. Passmore, had a successful career as a jockey and has served as a steward at racetracks in Maryland.
 Daughter Patricia Passmore married Eclipse Award winning jockey, Darrel McHargue.